DataDog/hiring-engineers/answers.md

 ![Alt text](/photos/pic_five.png?raw=true)

 _Bonus Question: What is the difference between a Service and a Resource?_

-_Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics._

-_Please include your fully instrumented app in your submission, as well._

 **Final Question:**
 _Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!_